Refinance

 • How long will it take to break even?

-• Are you planning to stay in the home long enough for the refinance to pay off?
+• Are you staying in the home long enough for the refi to pay off?

-If you already have an FHA or VA loan, a streamline refinance is often the easiest way to refinance without an appraisal.
-If you have a conventional loan, an appraisal waiver may still be possible, especially if you're only lowering your rate or changing the term and you have solid equity.
+If you already have an FHA or VA loan, a streamline refinance is often the easiest way to refi without an appraisal.
+If you have a conventional loan, a waiver may still be possible with solid equity and a rate-and-term structure.

-The smartest next step is to compare the real numbers.
-A no-appraisal refinance can save time, but the best loan is the one that lowers your costs in a meaningful way.
-Want a quick breakdown of what may work for your situation in California?
+The best loan is the one that lowers your costs in a meaningful way.
+Want a quick breakdown?
 Get A Quote and we'll tell you which refinance options may not require an appraisal and which one gives you the best overall deal.

 BM